saltycrane/live-log-analyzer/README.rst

 - Orbited
 - Twisted
 - stompservice
+- flot
+- a few more in pip-requirements.txt

 To use it
 ---------
-- Copy settings.py.template to settings.py and edit it
+- Copy settings_template.py to settings.py and edit it
 - Start mongod
 - Start orbited
 - In first terminal, run "sourceexecutive.py"